jackli921/jackli921/README.md

 <h1 align="center">Hi 👋, and welcome!
 My name is Jack!</h1>

 I'm a self-taught full-stack software developer based in Toronto 🇨🇦. </br>
-I'm learning to code to overcome my fears of programming 👨🏻‍💻. </br>
+I'm learned to code to overcome my fears of programming 👨🏻‍💻. </br>
 I'm freelancing as a software developer and is <strong> open for hire 🤝 </strong> </br>

 ## Links